 - viii.
-Stockholders with joint accounts shall further submit a scanned copy of an authorization letter signed by all stockholders, identifying who among them is authorized to cast the vote for the account - ix.
-Additional Documents:

-If the stockholder holds "scripless shares" (or holds shares under PCD Participant/Brokers Account), a copy of the Broker's Certification confirming the stockholder's full account name and the corresponding number of shares owned as of May 3, 2024.

-- b) For corporate stockholders: - i.
-Full name of the Company - ii.
+Stockholders with joint accounts shall further submit a scanned copy of an authorization letter signed by all stockholders, identifying who among them is authorized to cast the vote for the account - Additional Documents: If the stockholder holds "scripless shares" (or holds shares under PCD Participant/Brokers Account), a copy of the Broker's Certification confirming the stockholder's full account name and the corresponding number of shares - b) For corporate stockholders: - i.
+Full name of the Company owned as of April 30, 2025.

+- ii.
 Address - iii.
 Active email address of the authorized representative - iv.
 Active mobile number and/or landline-phone number of the authorized representative - v.
 Scanned copy of a notarized Secretary's Certificate in favor of the authorized representative of the corporate stockholder who is authorized to participate and vote - vi.
 Current photograph of the Authorized Representative, with face fully visible - vii.
 Valid/unexpired government-issued ID of the Authorized Representative containing a specimen signature of the authorized representative - viii.
-Additional Documents:

-If the corporate Stockholder holds "scriple

-If the corporate Stockholder holds "scripless shares" (or holds shares under PCD Participant/Brokers Account), a copy of the Broker's Certification confirming the stockholder's full account name and the corresponding number of shares owned as of May 3, 2024.
+Additional Documents: - If the corporate Stockholder holds "scripless shares" (or holds shares under PCD Participant/Brokers Account), a copy of the Broker's Certification confirming the stockholder's full account name and the corresponding number of shares owned as of April 30, 2025.